-Modeling strongly correlated electronic systems poses a challenge within DFT frameworks due to the tendency of standard exchange-correlation functionals (like LDA and GGA) to overly delocalize valence electrons\cite{https://doi.org/10.1002/qua.24521}.
-This issue predominantly stems from the self-interaction error,~\cite{PhysRevB.23.5048} rendering DFT inadequate for accurately describing strongly localized systems, such as those found in transition metal-based materials containing $d$ and $f$ electrons.
-To correct this delocalization error, the Hubbard (U) correction \cite{PhysRevB.57.1505}, which is an additional onsite Coulomb interaction, can be applied to correlated electronic states.
-Although self-consistent approaches for obtaining U have been developed \cite{PhysRevB.103.045141,10.1063/1.2987444}, the choice of U value can be arbitrary and is often either fit to experiments or selected from previous literature values \cite{Tolba18}.
-The vast majority of interesting 2D materials are electronic, magnetic, and topological materials that contain transition metals with correlated $d$ and $f$ electrons and DFT+U has been previously applied to handle such correlations \cite{PhysRevB.102.165157,Torelli_2019}.
-Hybrid/exact-exchange functionals and some meta-GGAs also reduce the degree of self-interaction error, but a consistent high-accuracy treatment remains elusive.
-The problem of self-interaction error was the main topic of the original LDA DFT paper\cite{PhysRevB.23.5048}, and it is interesting to note that the problem persists more than 40 years later.
+Modeling strongly correlated electronic systems poses a challenge within DFT frameworks due to the tendency of standard XC functionals (like LDA and GGA) to overly delocalize valence electrons.\cite{https://doi.org/10.1002/qua.24521} This issue predominantly stems from the self-interaction error,\cite{PhysRevB.23.5048} rendering DFT inadequate for accurately describing strongly localized systems, such as those found in transition metal--based materials containing $d$ and $f$ electrons.
+To correct this delocalization error, the Hubbard (U) correction, \cite{PhysRevB.57.1505} which is an additional on-site Coulomb interaction, can be applied to correlated electronic states.
+Although self-consistent approaches for obtaining U have been developed, \cite{PhysRevB.103.045141,10.1063/1.2987444} the choice of U value can be arbitrary and is often either fit to experiments or selected from previous literature values.\cite{Tolba18} The vast majority of interesting 2D materials are electronic, magnetic, and topological materials that contain transition metals with correlated $d$ and $f$ electrons, and DFT+U has been previously applied to handle such correlations.\cite{PhysRevB.102.165157,Torelli_2019} Hybrid/exact-exchange functionals and some meta-GGAs also reduce the degree of self-interaction error, but a consistent high-accuracy treatment remains elusive.
+The problem of self-interaction error was the main topic of the original LDA DFT paper,\cite{PhysRevB.23.5048} and the problem persists more than 40 years later.